burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The detailed document with some details regarding this topic in GCC compiler was in the past available on the website http://phpcompiler.org/articles/virtualinheritance.html.
 However, right now this website is not available.

-Regarding the implementation of virtual inheritance inside the MSVC compiler please take a look at this archive article http://www.openrce.org/articles/files/jangrayhood.pdf with the title "C++: Under the Hood" by Jan Gray, March 1994.
+Regarding the implementation of virtual inheritance inside the MSVC compiler, please take a look at this archive article http://www.openrce.org/articles/files/jangrayhood.pdf with the title "C++: Under the Hood" by Jan Gray, March 1994.
 Jan Gray is a Software Design Engineer in Microsoft Visual C++ Business Unit.

 The first question that we're going to address is what program #1 will output:
 ```cpp